overturetool/overturetool.github.io/publications/PlannedPublications.md

 # Planned Publications

 ## Planned
+- Toward a Well-Founded Code Generator with a Focus on Object Orientation Semantics, Victor Bandur Kenneth Lausdahl and Miran Hasanagic
+- Transformation of a Formal Model to a Distributed Setting with Code Generation and Validation.
+Miran Hasanagic, Peter W. V. Tran-Jørgensen, René Nilsson, Luis Diogo Couto and Peter Gorm Larsen, to be submitted for the Software - Practice and Experience journal

 ## Planned submissions for the Overture Workshop in connection with FM'2016
 - Extensions of the Overture tool from the TEMPO project, Nico Plat, Peter Gorm Larsen, Luis Diogo Couto, Kenneth Lausdahl